 - The candidate can also be part of a training grant (T32), but should not be in receipt of an external career development award (eg. K01, K08, K23 or VA CDA, etc.) at the time of application.
 Internal K awards do not disqualify (eg., KL2, K12, etc.).

-- One research proposal (clinical or translational) will be funded for 2020-21 depending on the merit of the applications received.
+- Two research proposals (clinical or translational) will be funded for 2020-21 depending on the merit of the applications received.

-- Grants are for 1 year of funding only
+- Grants are for one year of funding only

 - Funding is intended to provide support (salary and fringe benefits, or support of a research project) for the applicant during his/her research year in a Division of the Department of Medicine.
 The total funding for all proposal expenses is $35,000